 • Mood changes like depression or irritability

-Although many people feel the effects immediately after sustaining a brain injury, symptoms can show up at any time, even years later.
+Although many people feel the effects of a brain injury immediately, symptoms can show up at any time, even years later.

 This delay means that many people never make the connection between hitting their head and cognitive problems experienced later in life.

-In some cases, a TBI may never be properly diagnosed because the person who sustained it never lost consciousness or never went to the doctor afterward.
-Many people suffer needlessly because they never realize they sustained a TBI to begin with, and the effects of an untreated TBI can be devastating.
+In some cases, a TBI may never be properly diagnosed because the person who sustained it never lost consciousness or never visited a doctor.
+These people may suffer needlessly because they never realize they sustained a TBI in the first place.

-TBIs can even lead to more sensory problems like blurred vision, ringing in the ears (tinnitus), or even difficulty understanding language and communicating properly (aphasia).
+Chronic TBI symptoms can be devastating and can lead to sensory problems like blurred vision, ringing in the ears (tinnitus), or even difficulty understanding language and communicating properly (aphasia).
 And because TBIs and dementia can have similar symptoms, it’s important to know what you’re dealing with so that you can receive the proper treatment.

-There are different ways to evaluate for a TBI.
 Brain injuries can cause two distinct types of damage: structural and metabolic.
-Structural damage is caused by physical damage to the brain, such as bleeding.
-Metabolic damage affects the brain cells themselves.
+Structural damage is caused by physical damage to the brain, such as bruising or bleeding.
+Metabolic damage affects the way the brain cells themselves function.

-One of the most promising treatments for brain injuries involves hyperbaric oxygen therapy (HBOT).
-HBOT is a treatment where patients receive oxygen-enriched air in a special high-pressure chamber.
-The unique hyperbaric protocols were researched and tested for years at the Sagol Center for Hyperbaric Medicine and Research in Israel.
-They are now available at the Aviv Clinics in The Villages, Florida.
+One of the most promising treatments for brain injuries involves a specific protocol of hyperbaric oxygen therapy (HBOT).
+During HBOT treatment, patients breathe oxygen-enriched air in a special high-pressure chamber.
+Evidence suggests that one specific hyperbaric protocol, researched and tested for years at the Sagol Center for Hyperbaric Medicine and Research, offers relief from the cognitive symptoms of a TBI.
+This protocol is available as part of a specialized Aviv Medical Program at Aviv Clinics in central Florida.

-HBOT has been shown to improve neuroplasticity and lead to the improvement of chronic impairments in patients with mild TBIs, even on brain injuries that are years old.
+In peer-reviewed, published studies, this HBOT protocol has improved neuroplasticity and led to the improvement of chronic impairments in patients with mild TBIs.
+These improvements were observed even in patients who had sustained a brain injury years earlier.

-HBOT also induces angiogenesis in the brain, the process by which new blood vessels form from existing ones.
-These structural changes in the brain can lead to improvements in thinking clarity, cognitive performance and overall quality of life!
+The studies also indicate that the HBOT protocol induces angiogenesis in the brain.
+Angiogenesis is the process by which new blood vessels form from existing ones.
+These structural changes in the brain can produce improvements in thinking clarity, cognitive performance and overall quality of life.

-While the name may sound scary, TBIs are both detectable and treatable, even years after they occur.
-With the proper care, you can see improvements to your memory, cognitive function and overall quality of life!
+While the name may sound scary, traumatic brain injuries are both detectable and treatable, even years after they occur.
+With proper care, you may see improvements in memory, cognitive function and overall quality of life.

-For more information about Aviv Clinic’s personalized program and unique hyperbaric protocol, or to schedule an in-person consultation, contact us today.
+For more information about Aviv Clinics’ personalized program and unique hyperbaric oxygen therapy protocol, or to schedule an in-person consultation, contact us today.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age